vklap/go_ddd/README.md

 // Commit is responsible for committing the changes performed by the Handle method, such as
-// committing a database transaction managed by the repository. func (h *ChangeEmailCommandHandler) Commit(ctx context.Context) error {
+// committing a database transaction managed by the repository.
+// This method is being called by the framework, so it should not be called from within the Handle method. func (h *ChangeEmailCommandHandler) Commit(ctx context.Context) error {
 	return h.repository.Commit(ctx)
 }

 // Rollback is responsible to rollback changes performed by the Handle method, such as
-// rollback a database transaction managed by the repository. func (h *ChangeEmailCommandHandler) Rollback(ctx context.Context) error {
+// rollback a database transaction managed by the repository.
+// This method is being called by the framework, so it should not be called from within the Handle method. func (h *ChangeEmailCommandHandler) Rollback(ctx context.Context) error {
 	return h.repository.Rollback(ctx)
 }

 // Events reports about events.
-// These events will be handled by the DDD framework if appropriate event handlers were registered by the bootstrapper. func (h *ChangeEmailCommandHandler) Events() []ddd.Event {
+// These events will be handled by the DDD framework if appropriate event handlers were registered by the bootstrapper.
+// This method is being called by the framework, so it should not be called from within the Handle method. func (h *ChangeEmailCommandHandler) Events() []ddd.Event {
 	return h.events
 }